welbornprod/whichfile/docs/README.rst

 using ``BASH``, this commands offers some of the same features as the ``type`` command, only prettier.
 Also,
-`findfunc <https://github.com/welbornprod/findfunc>`__ is installed so any bash functions that is finds will be syntax highlighted.
+`findfunc <https://github.com/welbornprod/findfunc>`__ is installed so any bash functions that are found will be syntax highlighted.
 On ``apt``-based systems it will use the ``CommandNotFound`` module to show installable packages for missing commands.